“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 - Resolving a dispute between two customers.

-Product knowledge is the understanding of a company’s products and services.
+Product knowledge is about understanding the company’s products and services.
+This is important if you want the customer to trust you.

 Product knowledge is gained through training provided by the company, self-study, or experience.